IrisShaders/Iris/docs/guide.md

 ### Immersive Portals

-Check the [Immersive Portals Curseforge page](https://www.curseforge.com/minecraft/mc-mods/immersive-portals-mod) for notes on compatibility with Iris and Sodium.
+Check the [Immersive Portals Wiki](https://qouteall.fun/immptl/wiki/#sodium-compatibility) for notes on compatibility with Iris and Sodium.

 ## Support and useful links